Drug Evaluation Committee Issues of pharmaceutical documentation for Society 5.0 (data society) and proposals for the use of digital technology

 June 2024

-The theme of Task Force 2-2 of the Drug Evaluation Committee's Data Science Subcommittee in FY2023 was "How pharmaceutical documents should contribute to innovative drug development and smooth approval review".
+The Drug Evaluation Committee's Data Science Subcommittee Task Force 2-2 for FY2023 focused on the theme of "How pharmaceutical affairs documents should contribute to innovative drug development and smooth approval review" and identified issues to be addressed in response to various external environmental changes (development of information technologies including AI, data utilization, patient perspective, new study design, etc.).
 The issues that need to be addressed in order to respond to the diverse changes in the external environment (e.g., development of IT technologies including AI, data utilization, patient perspectives and new study designs) were identified and necessary future measures were discussed.

 First, a questionnaire was sent to each company with the aim of identifying issues related to pharmaceutical documentation from the perspective of medical writers (MWs) in anticipation of future changes in the development of pharmaceuticals and medical devices.
 The results are reported as Appendix 1.